LaithOmar04/Text-Based-Role-Playing-Game/README.md

 * This screen is shown when the user decides to open their inventory during their turn in battle.
 > You are currently holding the following items:
 >
 > 1. Heal Potion   2.
-XP Boost   3.
+Defense Potion   3.
 Attack Potion
 >
 > Enter the number for the item you would like to use, or enter 0 to exit your inventory
 >
 > 3
 >
-> Your attack stat has temporarily gone up by 20!
+> Your attack stat has gone up by 20!

 Story screen:
 * This screen is shown during key moments in the progression of the games’ story (e.g the game’s start, defeating a boss, etc.).
 A message is shown depending on what happens in the story, and the user is prompted to continue.
 An example is shown: